DanNano/COP3530/README.md

 # COP3530

-Different code used in quizes and labs from this semesters of COP3530
+Different code used in quizes and labs from this semester of COP3530